brucegrapes/React-Spring-Boot-Social-Media-App/README.md

   2.npm start

- This app is hosted on heroku : https://quiet-beyond-60274.herokuapp.com (if it shows application error that means heroku server is starting..Please try after 3-5 mins)
+ This app is hosted on heroku : https://quiet-beyond-60274.herokuapp.com (if it shows application error that means heroku server is starting..Please try after 3-5 mins).